A Mid-life Crisis on my 30th Birthday

 For so long, I’ve been motivated by two principle fears — fear of failure and the fear of being alone.
 At various times I’ve said I’m an introvert, but I’m starting to wonder if that wasn’t fear in disguise.
 If I never tried to be social, I could never fail at it or prove that I’d always be alone.
 So far that strategy worked.
 I was alone.

 Then, things started to change.
-I realized that basically every single thing I did was motivated by fear (read Defeating Codependence).
+I realized that basically every single thing I did was motivated by fear.
 That making a choice was no longer an option.
 That was the thing I needed to realize to radically change the way I was.

 For awhile after that, I lacked the fear based motivation I’d always had.
 My writing practice fell apart.
 I stopped reading novels, reading my emails, and the blog posts I used to read.
 I started playing this computer game, Eve Online.
-Important things for my day to day wellbeing like medical stuff I do multiple times a day went on like usual.
+Important things for my day to day went on like usual.
 I hoped things would change, and feared they never would.

 I started wanting things again for myself though after months just going through the motions.
 Things I’d never been allowed to want when I was motivated by fear.
 I started to despair that maybe it was far too late to finally connect with the person I’d buried for so long, me.